AryanVBW/Andro-CLI/README.md

 ## Prerequisites
-Andro-vW requires Python3 and JAVA (or Android Studio)
+Andro-CLI requires Python3 and JAVA (or Android Studio)

 ## Installation
 ```